ttuegel/haskell-love-2021/README.md

 <!-- This isn't directly related to Strict and profiling with laziness, it's just something everybody should know. -->

 ## Heap profiling

+Heap profiling reports the contents of the heap, broken down by the cost centre that allocated them.

+Run with heap profiling:
+`./main ... +RTS -h -i0.01`

+`-h`: enable heap profiling
+`-i0.01`: set the heap sampling interval to 0.01 seconds

+## Heap profiling - Example

 ``` {.haskell .sawtooth}
 {-# LANGUAGE NumericUnderscores #-}